yufengliu15/yufengliu/src/assets/blogcontent/About The Website.md

 Dynamic routing is where pages are dynamically created.
 This way, I would not have to manually create a new link every time I upload a new post.

 This was pretty straightforward, and whenever I had trouble I used Bing Copilot to check for debugging ideas.

+### Styling
+As you may have noticed, the styling for the posts is a little different compared to the rest of the website.
+At first I was not planning on having a background colour, however I noticed that it felt **boring** to read a black text with a yellow background.
+So, I decided to go with a similar look to how my Obsidian notes look.